"I get commissions for purchases made through links in this post."

 How to Measure a Board Deck?

-Well, this seems to be the common questions of almost all customers.
+Well, this seems to be the common question of almost all customers.
 Then, we would show you the basics right now:

 - Width: Most riders consider width the most significant dimension of the skateboard deck.
 It is measured straight across at the board deck’s widest point.
 Generally, decks range between 7.0 and 10.0 inches, which depends on the deck shape.
 There are still wider or narrower boards, but these are not common as well as not practical for different skateboarding purposes.